-The One Step Drug Screen Test Card is a lateral flow chromatographic immunoassay for the qualitative detection of drugs and/or drug metabolites in human urine at specified cut-off concentrations.
-For healthcare professionals including professionals at point of care sites.
+The One Step Drug Screen Test Card is a lateral flow, chromatographic immunoassay for the qualitative detection of drugs and/or drug metabolites in human urine at specified cutoff concentrations.
+For healthcare professionals, including professionals at point of care sites.
 For in vitro diagnostic use only.

 The One Step Drug Screen Test Card is an immunoassay based on the principle of competitive binding.
-Drugs which may be present in the urine specimen compete against their respective drug conjugate for binding sites on their specific antibody.
+Drugs that may be present in the urine specimen compete against their respective drug conjugate for binding sites on their specific antibody.